mrhemsing/cook-cards/demo.md

 # 🎯 Quick Demo Guide

-Want to see Taste of Time in action?
+Want to see Mom&apos;s Yums in action?
 Follow these steps to get up and running quickly!

 ## 🚀 Quick Start